FullStack-Academy-Kiev/React60min/README.md

-# React60min
+# React for 60 min
-Seminar React for 60 min
+Seminar React for 60 min with basic knowledge about React.JS